alexander-hamme/Predator-Prey-Simulator/README.md

 # Predator-Prey-Simulator

-Made some simple buggies for simulations of predator / prey swarm interactions for fun
+Made some simple buggies for simulations of predator / prey swarm interactions, just for fun.

 (uses finite state machines)